-- Do not add fat or liquid to the wings.
+Do not add fat or liquid to the wings.
 The trick for crispy baked wings is to cook the wings at the right temperature with only a dry rub.
-The drier the wings the more crispy they get in the oven.
-The wings don't need added fat either because they already have a lot of fat from the skin of the wings.
+The drier the wings, the more crispy they get in the oven.
+The wings don't need added fat either because they already have a lot of fat from the wings' skin.

 Variations and Substitutions

-Crispy baked chicken wings can take on many different variations depending on the type of seasoning added.
+Crispy baked chicken wings can take on many variations depending on the type of seasoning added.

 - Chili flakes - Add some chili flakes for spice.

 - Plain salt and pepper - If you would like bare wings, just salt and pepper them.